-\ this is recognised in the Network charges/electricity purchases line in the statement of profit or loss c) Transfers between level 2 and 3 and changes in valuation techniques d) Valuation policies and procedures
+b) Transfers between level 2 and 3 and changes in valuation techniques c) Valuation policies and procedures

 Transfers between hierarchy levels are expected to occur when there is a change in the observability of a pricing input, or a change in valuation technique.
-During 2019 there were no transfers of electricity derivatives between level 2 and level 3 (2018: nil transfers).
+During FY2020 there were no transfers of electricity derivatives between Level 2 and Level 3 (2019: nil transfers).

 The Company has an established control framework with respect to the measurement of fair values.
 The Retail Commercial Services team has the overall responsibility for overseeing all financial asset and liability fair value measurements, including level 3 fair values, and reports directly to the Executive General Manager Retail.
-Contracts are valued using a combination of data sources including current trades executed by the Company, the Sydney Futures Exchange (SFE), ICAP Plc (ICAP), TFS Australia Pty Ltd (TFS) and other market intelligence.
-The Company trades frequently in these instruments and has sufficient market information to reliably measure the value of these contracts in accordance with the requirements of Australian Accounting Standards
+Contracts are valued using a combination of data sources including current trades executed by the Company, the Sydney Futures Exchange (SFE), ICAP PIc (ICAP), TFS Australia Pty Ltd (TFS) and other market intelligence.
+The Company trades frequently in these instruments and has sufficient market information to reliably measure the values of these contracts in accordance with the requirements of Australian Accounting Standards.